 Thomas Leonard is a 19-year-old officer aboard the British man-of-arms Porpoise in Voyager.
 He has to step up and fill the captain spot after the previous captain — and most of the crew — fall sick with typhoid fever.
 The Porpoise forces Jamie and Claire's ship to a halt in the middle of the Atlantic, so that Claire can aid the sick people on the ship.

-Captain Leonard has to make some life-or-death decisions, which leads him to also make the grave mistake of getting into Jamie's bad side.
-Although Leonard's time in the book is relatively small, his actions continue to ripple through the story, helping the Frasers's Jamaican plot forward.
+Captain Leonard has to make some life-or-death decisions, which leads him to also make the grave mistake of getting on Jamie's bad side.
+Although Leonard's appearance in the book is relatively small, his actions continue to ripple through the story, helping the Frasers's Jamaican plot forward.

 Hannah James as Geneva Dunsany

 The Dunsanys are an English family who suffered the loss of their eldest son in the battle of Culloden, in 1746.
 They're friends with Lord John Grey, and it's through his request that they welcome the Scottish prisoner Alex MacKenzie — a.k.a.
 Jamie Fraser — as a groom in their property Helwater.
 The "young and reckless" Geneva falls in love with Jamie and, after finding out she is to marry a much older man, she asks Jamie to spend a night with her.